Rafsan0011/Rental-Car-Database-Project/mmh318hossain/Readme.txt

-Lehigh University: CSE 241 Database Project Rent-A-Car
+I created this project for Lehigh University CSE 241 Database Project Rent-A-Car

 Please Note: The project was created using Net Beans.